top of page

 Accessing volunteering

-At SolidariTee, we are entirely volunteer led - we have no paid staff whatsoever.
+At SolidariTee, we have no paid staff whatsoever.
 Volunteering can be an amazing way of building skills whilst supporting a cause you care about, but we know that different forms of privilege can make volunteering more accessible to some than others.
 We're committed to doing our part to ensure that anyone who wants to join the SolidariTee movement is able to do so, and seek to actively tackle barriers to inclusion.

 We welcome applications from people of all backgrounds, ethnicities, genders, sexual orientations, religions, and nationalities.
 We are an actively anti-racist organisation, and we recognise that racism, islamophobia, anti-semitism, homophobia, transphobia, and misogyny play a big role in the oppression that refugees and other forcibly displaced people face.
 We are committed to tackling these injustices both within the student body and within the affected population that our partner NGOs support.